Deakin University

 Princes HighwayWarrnambool VIC 3280

-When you choose Deakin, you choose to study at one of the leading universities worldwide.
-Our world-class research and teaching ranks Deakin #207 globally.^ We're Victoria's #1 university for teaching quality^ because our outstanding academic staff are leaders and active participants in their field.
-This means you'll get the latest insights and trends from industry, making you agile in an ever-changing world.
+At Deakin, we're leading the way with our innovative facilities and internationally renowned research.
+We're proud to be ranked 227th in the list of top universities worldwide^.
+We're Victoria's #1 university for teaching quality^ because our academics are leaders and active participants in their field.
+This means you'll get the latest insights and trends from industry making you agile in an ever-changing world.

 Footnotes